-In this article, Back Office Pro comments on the impact of crowdsourcing on BPO — including an overview of the differences between business process outsourcing and crowdsourcing.
+Let’s discuss the impact of crowdsourcing on BPO, including an overview of the differences between business process outsourcing and crowdsourcing.

 Crowdsourcing Market Leaders

-- Upwork — This crowdsourcing company was formed by the 2013 merger between Elance and oDesk.
-It is based in the United States (Mountain View, California) and encompasses 4 million clients and 9 million freelancers (numbers are according to Upwork, a privately held company).
-Their annual billings (again, based on Upwork’s reported data) are about 4 per cent of the BPO market, or 1 billion dollars.
+Upwork — Based in the United States (Mountain View, California), the company was formed by the 2013 merger between Elance and oDesk.
+It encompasses 4 million clients and 9 million freelancers (numbers are according to Upwork, a privately held company).
+Their annual billings (again, based on Upwork’s reported data) are about 4 percent of the BPO market or 1 billion dollars.

 Because crowdsourcing sites rarely report all of their data to the general public, most conclusions about the size and volume of crowdsourcing projects must be inferred from the public listings of projects.
-By visiting sites such as Freelancer, Upwork and Guru, it can be seen that most projects are under $500 while tech-related projects tend to range from about $750 to $1250.
-This conclusion is also supported by Upwork’s recent decision to double fees from 10 per cent to 20 percent for projects under $500.
+In Freelancer, Upwork, and Guru, most projects are found to be under $500, while tech-related projects tend to range from about $750 to $1250.
+This conclusion is also supported by Upwork’s recent decision to double fees from 10 percent to 20 percent for projects under $500.

-Crowdsourcing platforms by their very nature also create an atmosphere that tends to encourage unusually low bids in order for freelancers to get work on smaller projects.
-The potential of “cheaper than cheap” services available on crowdsourcing websites can be especially appealing to self-employed individuals and very small businesses that are widely believed to constitute the bulk of crowdsourcing users.
+Crowdsourcing platforms, by their very nature, also create an atmosphere that tends to encourage unusually low bids for freelancers to get work on smaller projects.
+The potential of “cheaper than cheap” services available on crowdsourcing websites can be especially appealing to self-employed individuals and small businesses widely believed to constitute the bulk of crowdsourcing users.

 Differences between Crowdsourcing and Business Process Outsourcing